ccs282/EU_ETS_Co_Benefits/README.md

 ### Software requirements

 The free software R is required and can be downloaded [here](https://www.r-project.org/).
-Furthermore, we recommend a code editor/IDE such as [Visual Studio Code](https://code.visualstudio.com/download) or [RStudio](https://posit.co/downloads/).
+Furthermore, we recommend a code editor/IDE such as [Visual Studio Code](https://code.visualstudio.com/download) (VSC) or [RStudio](https://posit.co/downloads/).

 ### R Packages